dejvoss/cs_cdins-msp3-recipe-book/README.md

 #### User Stories:

 I identified 3 group of user for my project.
-People under the age of 25, people between the age of 25 and 45 and people over the age of 45.
+People between the age of 25 and 45 and people over the age of 45.
 My user stories are pieces of conversation about a website.

-#### People under the age of 25:

 #### People between the age of 25 and 45: